 2. Engage in Meditation

 Meditation is recommended for cancer patients because it helps manage anxiety, sleep problems, pain, high blood pressure, and fatigue.
 You can choose from several methods of meditation – a few examples are: mindfulness meditation, focused meditation, or prayerful meditation.
 Although side effects of these techniques are rare, experts say patients should inform their oncologist of any complementary therapies, such as meditation, before starting.
 There are resources for helping you learn how to meditate if this is something new to you.
-Mindful Yoga Works and Taking Care Cancer, both in the Portland, OR area, offer programs that can help you with understanding how to use meditation to produce benefits during and after cancer treatment.
+Mindful Yoga Works, in the Portland, OR area, offers programs that can help you with understanding how to use meditation to produce benefits during and after cancer treatment.

 3. Follow a Nutritious Diet